KaiSwain/bug-wrangler-ranch/README.md

 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?
    > Your answer here

-## Final Step

-Now you need to upload your code to Github so a coach can review it and the answers to your vocabulary and understanding questions.
-Watch the <a href="https://app.screencastify.com/v3/watch/AwPn0FXfji60TxHuUVkU" target="_blank">Sharing assessment repository<a> video for instructions on how to do it.
+## When You Are Done

+After you have answered all the questions above, you need to push all of your code back up to Github.
+Follow these instructions.

+1. Be in the `bug-wrangler-ranch` directory.
+2. `git add --all`
+3. `git commit -m "Code complete"`
+4. `git push origin main`

+Then go to the Learning Platform and click the **Self-assessment Complete** button.